 How to stop spam emails on iPhone

-You can connect your email to the Mail app that comes pre-installed on all iOS devices.
-It’s easy to set up and use, which is why it has become very popular with iPhone users.
-Here’s how you can block unwanted emails on your Mail app:
+The Apple Mail app comes pre-installed on all iOS devices.
+It’s easy to set up and use, which is why it’s very popular with iPhone users.
+Here’s how you can block unwanted messages on the Apple Mail app.

 - Open the Mail app.